Looking for the best 5 day Maui Itinerary? Discover the best waterfalls, road trips, beaches, and culture of Maui Hawaii with these 5 days in Maui.

 Start your morning with a relaxing breakfast.
 Take it easy, enjoy the beach.
 Then make your way to the Lahaina Harbor for something truly unique.
 Atlantis Adventures offers a truly amazing experience.
 After a short boat ride out to the ocean.
 Here, you board a submarine for a dip down 125 ft (40 m) below the waves.

 As you explore the ocean floor you’ll see shipwrecks and countless marine animals.
-You might have the chance to see sharks, octopus, eagle rays, and many other incredible creatures.
+You might have the chance to see sharks, octopuses, eagle rays, and many other incredible creatures.
 And you’ll see them all without getting wet!
 The commentary is both educational and funny.
 And the algae that have built up on the outside of the submarine makes for a great salad buffet for many fish that will no doubt be parked right outside your porthole.
 You can read all about our Maui submarine tour here.

 After your morning submarine ride (still sounds pretty cool doesn’t it!) take a tour through historic Lahaina town.
 Start at the remains of the old Lahaina Fort then head up to the absolutely magical Lahaina Banyan tree that has taken over the nearby park.
 I could spend a whole day hanging out under this tree and never stop being amazed by it.
 Pictures do not do it justice.

-From there, check out the art galleries in the old Lahaina courthouse and along Front Street.
+From there, check out the art galleries in the old Lahaina Courthouse and along Front Street.
 Make sure to check out Lahaina Galleries with its cool selection of original Dr. Seuss sketches.
 Another worthwhile stop is at Lappert’s Hawaii for some of their famous Dole Whip.
 Dole Whip is basically a pineapple soft-serve that will help you stave off the heat of the afternoon.

 Once you’ve enjoyed Lahaina town, it’s probably time to start making your way back towards Kahului and your flight to your next destination.
 This Maui itinerary has shown you some of the great things to do on the island.
 And if you can stretch out a couple of more days, you can see even more!